-In this blog, Kostas Giannoukaris, PPC director at Huble Digital, explains the search engine, website and business benefits of having and using shorter URLs.
+In this blog, we explain the search engine, website and business benefits of having and using shorter URLs.

-In this blog, I’ll explain why you should consider reducing the length and complexity of your URLs to optimise your website in line with SEO best practice.
+In this blog, I’ll explain why you should consider reducing the length and complexity of your URLs to optimise your website in line with SEObest practices.

 Google wants a search engine-friendly URL